deoxys-crypto/deoxys-tbc/draft-irtf-cfrg-deoxys-tbc.md

 ## Increasing Multi-User Security

 It is well known that, authenticated encryptions suffer from the so-called multi-user security degradation \[[BT16](BT16)\].
-The concrete interpretation is that, in a security system maintaining u encrypted session using different keys, one needs around 2^128/u data and times complexities to break the confidentiality and authenticity for one of the u sessions.
+The concrete interpretation is that, in a security system maintaining u encrypted session using independently chosen 128-bit keys, one needs around 2^128/u data and time complexities to break the confidentiality and authenticity for one of the u sessions.
 Note that this does not contradict the single-user interpretation, that is, to break the confidentiality and authenticity for a specific encrypted session, one needs around 2^128 data and times complexities.
 Therefore, to select an encryption algorithm for a security protocol, one may want to consider variants with better multi-user security.

 One can further increase the multi-user security of Deoxys-AE1 and Deoxys-AE2 by randomly selecting an 128-bit public-key value PK and incorporating PK as tweak input to every call to the TBC during the encryption phase.
 This will effectivelly increase the multi-users security by approximately x/2 bits.